jasenmichael/community-resident/README.md

 # Community Resident App

-clone this repo into the folder that contains your public html
+clone this repo next to the folder that contains your public_html

-clone this repo
 ``` bash
 git clone git@github.com:jasenmichael/community-resident.git gb-resident
 ```